dgisolfi/LanguageDevEnvironments/COBOL/README.md

 ## Compiling

-As an example program, there is an included file "helloworld.f90" located in the "DEV" directory, use this to test the compiler.
+As an example program, there is an included file "helloworld.cob" located in the "DEV" directory, use this to test the compiler.
 To compile the file run the following:

 ```bash
 cobc -o hello-world helloworld.cob